 Surveys and studies show 86% of consumers indicate personalization plays a significant role in their purchasing decisions.
 For online shoppers, 45% are more likely to shop on a site that offers personalized recommendations; and 56% of online shoppers are more likely to return to a site that offers product recommendations.

-From early on, marketers have created associations between a specific product and other products for cross-sell and upsell opportunities with customers.
+From early on, marketers have created associations between a specific product and other products for cross-selling and upselling opportunities with customers.
 Today, with powerful computing technologies and more and more data available and easily accessible, creating product recommendations has now become very sophisticated.

 Amazon pioneered automated, real-time “item-to-item collaborative filtering” in early 2000, recommending products based on actual data of customer browsing and buying behavior, personalizing the shopping experience to each user.
-Amazon developed algorithms that, for each purchased or rated item by a user, focused on finding similar items to recommend; rather than finding similar customers with purchase and rated items overlapping those of the user.
+Amazon developed algorithms that focused on finding similar items to recommend for each purchased or rated item by a user rather than finding similar customers with the purchase and rated items overlapping those of the user.

 Today, Amazon’s site has multiple recommendation sections on almost every page, including: